taloubsn/SecOperations-Deployer/README.md

 Before starting, ensure you have the following:

-- A server or virtual machine with at least 16 GB of RAM and 4 vCPUs.
+- A server or virtual machine with at least 8 GB of RAM and 4 vCPUs.
-- Ubuntu 22 or debain 12.
+- Ubuntu 20.04 or a compatible Linux distribution installed.
-- `git` installed.
+- `git`, `curl`, and `docker` installed.
 - Root or sudo privileges on the server.

 ## Features